Anorov/cloudflare-scrape/README.md

 Normally, when a browser is faced with a Cloudflare IUAM challenge page, Cloudflare requires the browser to wait 5 seconds before submitting the challenge answer.
 If a website is under heavy load, sometimes this may fail.
 One solution is to increase the delay (perhaps to 10 or 15 seconds, depending on the website).
 If you would like to override this delay, pass the `delay` keyword argument to `create_scraper()` or `CloudflareScraper()`.

-There is no need to override this delay unless cloudflare-scrape is generates an error recommending you increase the delay.
+There is no need to override this delay unless cloudflare-scrape generates an error recommending you increase the delay.

 ```python
 scraper = cfscrape.create_scraper(delay=10)